Monkhouse Law Successful in Reinstating Bank Employee at BMO After Unjust Dismissal

 THE LEGAL ARGUMENT

-In Maticevic, the bank dismissed the employee from his role but continued to employ nearly 16 other Financial Planners in the same area.
+The bank dismissed the employee from his role but continued to employ nearly 16 other Financial Planners in the same area.
 The employee cited this as proof that the bank did not actually discontinue the role of Financial Planner, and that he was unjustly terminated for other reasons which did NOT fall within one of the 4 categories outlined above.

-After reviewing the facts of the case, analyzing the relevant case law, and assessing the submissions of both the dismissed employee and BMO, the adjudicator in Maticevic found that the Bank did not properly meet the standard for a termination due to discontinuance of a function.
+After reviewing the facts of the case, analyzing the relevant case law, and assessing the submissions of both the dismissed employee and BMO, the adjudicator found that the Bank did not properly meet the standard for a termination due to discontinuance of a function.
 The adjudicator formally declared that the employee had been unjustly dismissed.

 RESULT & AWARD TO THE EMPLOYEE